timmons1234/IDS6938-SimulationTechniques/Homework2/Readme.md

 - b) implemented
 - c) implemented, formulas taken from webcourses.
 Ran into an issue here where i didn't () a variable and it broke things.
 Seemed common, I helped a couple of others who had the same issue.
 - d) It generates statistics, but unsure how to analyze them
+    - It was suggested by a peer in class about how you could look at the times generated per queue and figure out and follow the route through.
+    - This seemed to be generated really well within Anylogic.
 - e) Implemented in Anylogic. see [Security_mm1.alp] [GGGG]

 # Part 4) Extra Features